Antetokounmpo funds basketball court in fire-ravaged Greece

 ATHENS, Greece — Greek NBA star Giannis Antetokounmpo has agreed to fund the construction of an indoor basketball court in a fire-ravaged area outside Athens where at least 100 people were killed last year.

-The mayor of the Rafina area where the fire occurred last July said on Monday the local authority accepted the offer from the Milwaukee Bucks player to build the court at a new recycling park that is being planned.
-The mayor, Vangelis Bournous, gave no details of the construction cost but said the venue would ready at the end of this summer.
+The mayor of the Rafina area where the fire occurred last July said on Monday the local authority received the offer from the Milwaukee Bucks player to build the court at a new recycling park that is being planned in the area.
+The mayor, Vangelis Bournous, gave no details of the construction cost but said the venue would be ready at the end of this summer.

 The blaze gutted the seaside resort of Mati, east of Athens, and other coastal areas, destroying more than a thousand homes.